StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-12-20-async-producer-consumer-queue-2-more.md

 ---
 layout: post
 title: "Async Producer-Consumer Queue 2: More Portability"
-tags: ["async", ".NET", "Nito.AsyncEx"]
 ---

-In my [last Dataflow post](/2012/11/async-producerconsumer-queue-using.html), I implemented an `async`-compatible producer/consumer queue using `BufferBlock<T>`.
+In my [last Dataflow post]({% post_url 2012-11-08-async-producerconsumer-queue-using %}), I implemented an `async`-compatible producer/consumer queue using `BufferBlock<T>`.
 While this approach works, it's limited to platforms that Dataflow supports (as of the time of this writing: .NET 4.5, .NET 4.0, Windows Store, and Portable net45+win8).